knative/docs/docs/serving/samples/multi-container/README.md

 ## Building and deploying the sample

-Once you have recreated the sample code files, or used the files in the sample folder, you're ready to build and deploy the sample app.
+After you have modified the sample code files you can build and deploy the sample app.

 1. Use Docker to build the sample code into a container.
 To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub